oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 1. the set of actions and options that may be used in OpenC2 commands
 2. the set of targets and target specifiers
 3. a syntax that defines the structure of commands and responses
-4. the mandatory-to-implement (MTI) serialization of OpenC2 commands, and responses
+4. a JSON serialization of OpenC2 commands and responses
 5. the procedures for extending the language

 The OpenC2 language assumes that the event has been detected, a decision to act has been made, the act is warranted, and the initiator and recipient of the commands are authenticated and authorized.
 The OpenC2 language was designed to be agnostic of the other aspects of cyber defense implementations that realize these assumptions.
 The following items are beyond the scope of this specification:

 1. Language extensions applicable to some actuators, which may be defined in individual actuator profiles.
-2. Alternate serializations of OpenC2 commands.
+2. Alternate serializations of OpenC2 commands and responses.
 3. The enumeration of the protocols required for transport, information assurance, sensing, analytics and other external dependencies.

 # 2 OpenC2 Language Description